 Since then, Corey has been focused on telling the world about what it means to be trans.
 She actively uses her voice to raise awareness and help people understand the need to ‘accept’ others.

-The star has collaborated with a number of clothing brands who love working with LGBTQ influencers such as Flawed Clothing and Tomboyx.
+The star has collaborated with a number of clothing brands that love working with LGBTQ+ influencers such as Flawed Clothing and Tomboyx.